NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-44.md

 While he, his elder brother, and younger sister grabbed the rare opportunity and remained with their parents.
 He Quanxin gave them special permission to stay a few more days.

 The days when the whole family got together were extremely rare.
-He Yiming also set aside everything that occupied his mind and enjoyed family love and joy with his parents and siblings.
+He Yiming also set aside everything that occupied his mind and enjoyed the familial love and joy with his parents and siblings.

 At night, everybody left for their residences.